*Includes breakfast and dinner each day.

 “It was a great physical experience and it was great bonding with other people in the group.”

 “Hiking in the White Mountains was transformative and transcendent!”

 “I loved the group time and the way we broke into smaller groups and also that there was time for solitude.”

 “I loved the opportunity to meet people while hiking, and sharing the beauty and rigor of this very special place.”

 “I enjoyed forming close relationships through shared experiences and the intimacy gained from dripping sweat all over each other, snoring and farting together, and from the shockingly beautiful nature around us.”

 “It is a nice introduction to backpacking and it was especially comforting having the support of the group and yet ample time to be in smaller groups as well.
 Perfect.”

 Have you ever wanted to go on a family backpacking trip, but got hung up on all the logistics?
 Is playing board games and cards after a day of hiking your idea of a good time?
 Have you ever been curious about those Appalachian Mountain Club huts that serve gourmet breakfasts and dinners?
 If so, this could be the trip for you!

-Wild Earth has reserved 30 spots for a four-night trip in New Hampshire’s Presidential Range from July 24 – 28, 2018 (this is the week off from Wild Earth day camp).
+Wild Earth has reserved 30 spots for a four-night trip in New Hampshire’s Presidential Range for late July (this is the week off from Wild Earth day camp).
 This family hiking adventure is for adults and kids ages 12 and up who are up for the challenge of serious hiking and backpacking.